makersacademy/airport_challenge/README.md

 ## Plane class

 - initialize plane object to use with aiport
-- has a state: flying/not_flying
+- has a state: flying/not_flying - to prevent message ot taking off is flying or landing if it is not flying
-- has an airport attribute - assigns the airport it is in
+- has an airport attribute - assigns the airport it is in to prevent response to a land message while in airport
-- has a method that changes state: landed? = returns false/true
+- has a method that changes state: landed = returns false/true
 - has a method that assigns airport in the airport attribute

 ## Weather class